wp-plugins/scrapeazon/readme.txt

 If you know that reviews exist for the product you specified, ensure that the ASIN/ISBN-10 you provided in the shortcode is correct.
 Also, ensure that you are not viewing a previously cached version of your page that does not contain the shortcode.

+= The default iframe is really small.
+How do I change that? =

+There are two ways that you can style the scrapeazon-reviews frame: by editing your theme's stylesheet or by adding parameters to each shortcode.

+To style the iframe in your theme's stylesheet, add a class named scrapeazon-reviews to your stylesheet, then add the width, height, border, and other parameters you want to style to that class.
+For example, copy and paste the following into your stylesheet to make the iframe a 540x540 pixel square with no border:

+.scrapeazon-reviews {
+   width: 540px;
+   height: 540px;
+   border: none;
+}

+To style the iframe by using the shortcode, add width, height, and border as parameters to the shortcode.
+For example, to accomplish the same formatting as above in shortcode format, use the following shortcode:

+[scrapeazon asin="<your asin>" width="540" height="540" border="false"]

+The border parameter currently only accepts a value of "false."

 == Upgrade Notice ==

+= 1.0.3 =
+Upgrade to version 1.0.3 to get more granular control over the appearance of the reviews iframe on your pages or posts.
+Additionally, ScrapeAZon is now compatible only with PHP installations that support cURL.

 = 1.0.2 =
 Upgrade to version 1.0.2 if you use Amazon API keys that contain special characters, such as the "/" character.
 (Thanks, Bryan.)